SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 # SM IntelliBot: AI-Driven Business & Research Companion

 .
-Empowering Document Analysis, Translation, and Multimedia Insights
+Empowering Document Analysis, Translation and Multimedia Insights

 # 🌟 Features :

 💬 AI-Powered Chatbot: Interact with an advanced AI assistant to get answers on various topics.

-📄 Document Analysis: Upload and analyze content from PDFs, Word, PPTX, and Excel files.
+📄 Document Analysis: Upload and analyze content from PDFs, Word, PPTX and Excel files.

 🌐 Web Content Analyzer: Extract and interact with website content by providing the URL.